Ppreawsr/Human-to-Robot-Motion/README.md

 3. Model and DOF Limitations
    - Issue: The robotic arm was limited to 3-DOF with basic joint definitions, unable to copy complex human movements.
-   - Solution: Expanding the DOF and improve input from 2D to 3D
+   - Solution: Expanding the DOF and increase input dimension from 2D to 3D.

 4. Data Noise in Motion Capture
-   - Issue: While using a moving average helped reduce noise, some inaccuracies in joint positioning persisted.
+   - Issue: While using a moving average helped reduce noise, there are still some fluctuating input of joint positioning.
+   - Reason: Shaking input of motion capture model.
-   - Solution: Employing more robust preprocessing techniques, such as machine learning models for noise filtering, could increase data reliability.
+   - Solution: Replace current MediaPipe's library with more robust input model, could increase data reliability.

 This project still has potential for improvement to reliable system for real-world applications.
 Further refinements would enhance its applicability and effectiveness in fields such as healthcare, manufacturing, and robotics research.